Updated: Nov 29, 2020

 Puppies should also be seen by a vet before coming home.
 Your breeder should be open and honest about any abnormalities in your puppy before you collect them.

 The temperament of the parent dogs is also paramount.
 Breeding from nervous or aggressive dogs can result in nervous or aggressive puppies.
 In addition, look at the parents - if they are very hyperactive, be aware that your puppy could too.
-Personality is thought to be 50% genetic and 50% environmental.
+Personality is thought to be partially genetic and partially environmental.
 Don't be afraid to ask your breeder about the temperament and make sure you meet the mother at a minimum.
 If the breeder makes an excuse about why you cannot meet mum, walk away as hard as it is.
 You should always see mum interacting with her puppies.
 This means she should not be seperated by a cage or crate or kept out.
 If the breeder claims that mum will "guard" or isn't good with people around her puppies, this would be another alarm bell that perhaps this isn't the sort of temperament you want for your puppy.
 (Exceptions to this could be prospective guard dogs or Livestock guardian breed and this is a character trait you are looking for).

 The puppies should be raised in the home.
 Some breeders will raise puppies in a kennel environment outside.
 If you are purchasing a puppy which will live in a kennel at your home, this may be less of an issue.
 For a dog you are wanting to live in the house as a family pet, you want to be looking for puppies who have been raised in a household.
 The environment should be clean (depending on the age of the puppies, there could be a few toilet accidents here and there!) but it should look like the area is being regularly cleaned & maintained.
 This should be in an area where exposure to regular household activity and noises will become normal to them.
 There should be toys for puppies to play with (for puppies 4 weeks +) and puppies should seem comfortable and mobile (4 weeks +).
 Puppies should have clear eyes and ears should look clean.
 For puppies under 8 weeks, they shouldn't be overly shy or hiding at any people and noises.
 Mum should appear relaxed and not aggressive to the puppies.
 Ask the breeder what they are doing to socialise your puppy to people, sounds and new experiences.
 This should include regular handling, nail clipping, bathing & grooming (for dogs who will need this throughout their life).
 There shouldn't be puppies of multiple litters all together of all different ages.
 Sometimes breeders will have more than one litter at once and they may stay together, but be mindful of multiple different breeds and litters all thrown together in one pen without all mother's present.